maxgrove42/Room.io/README.md

 - Monthly Rent Estimator based on zip code and bedroom / bathroom count
 - Secure from SQL Injections and XSS attacks

+### Code Files
+## `main.py`:
+- Where the Flask routing and majority of business logic is held.
+Simple SQL queries are also held here

+## `services.py`:
+- Handles user authentication / registration services and the complex business logic for Searching
+- Searching slowly adds search criteria to the query as needed based on what search parameters were selected in `/search_units`

+## `config.py`:
+- Creates a config class to read in the `config.properties` file in `src/resources/config.properties`
+- Configurable variables include Flask Secret Key, Flask Debug Mode, Flask Host Address, Flask Port, and database configuration settings

+## `database.py`:
+- Handles connection to database and MySQL handling of queries.
+Does not implement any business logic.

+## `utilities.py`:
+- Handling for password hashing and checking against hashed passwords.

 ## Setup and Installation

 ### Prerequisites